 Slower metabolism, weight gain, and lethargy are possible symptoms of an underactive thyroid.
-Medications can be very successfully used to treat this condition, which is diagnosed through blood tests.
+Medications can successfully treat this condition, diagnosed through blood tests.
 Many dogs whose energy levels have been affected by the disease see a huge difference once they begin treatment.

 Red blood cells transport oxygen throughout the body, and an abnormally low level of red blood cells may present a serious risk.
-The result of this is a decrease in oxygen delivery to all of the body’s tissues.
-Having this condition may make your French Bulldog less capable of coping with exercise or exertion, as well as making them sleepy.
+This result is a decrease in oxygen delivery to all of the body’s tissues.
+This condition may make your French Bulldog less capable of coping with exercise or exertion and make them sleepy.

 This is a highly contagious bacterial infection.
-It is possible for dogs to contract leptospirosis directly from other dogs or even humans.
+Dogs can contract leptospirosis directly from other dogs or even humans.
 Water, soil, and air are also easy ways it can spread.
 In warm climates, it is most common.

 When To Get Help From Your Vet?